forward-distribution/dockerfile-varnish/README.md

 # Varnish

+> [!IMPORTANT]
+> Archived in favor of a private repository - https://github.com/forward-distribution/fp-dockerfile-varnish/tree/paywall-varnish

 The Varnish setup we at Netcetera currently use for the delivery when paywall from MPP is needed.
 Such paywall are used in the BLZ and ASC websites.

 ### Build